FTWinston/bvp/content/pages/sound-desk-help.md

 ---
 title: Sound desk help
 ---
+This is a brief guide on how to run the audio-visual system during a typical service.
+Suggestions welcome!

 ## In advance

 The hymns and any powerpoint presentations etc should be prepared in an Easy Worship presentation file.